 - Russia's many museums and historical attractions don't always have standard opening hours or times.
-The make sure your visit isn't thwarted, research ahead of time to best plan your days.
+To make sure your visit isn't thwarted, research ahead of time to best plan your days.

-- The Moscow metro system, despite its beautiful stations, is more challenging than many other European cities.
+- The Moscow metro system, despite its beautiful stations, is more challenging to navigate than many other European cities.
 Be sure to carry a map written in English and Russian for ease of travel.

 - Russian can be a difficult language for foreign visitors to master, but even attempting to speak just a few words will go a long way when it comes to connecting with the locals.